Daniel Ritzenthaler

 Jobs-to-be-done forces of progress diagram.

-To use buying a couch as an example, maybe the person had a desire for a more comfortable couch (the pull).
+To use buying a couch as an example, the person had a desire for a more comfortable couch (the pull).
 Although, since they didn’t use it much, comfort wasn’t a strong enough influence to buy.
-Going to the store and transporting the couch on a Saturday, typically a day to relax (the habit), might be enough to delay the purchase.
-Also, if the couch is a different size, they might be worried about how to arrange the room once they get it (the anxiety).
+Going to the store and transporting the couch on a Saturday, a day to relax (the habit), might be enough to delay the purchase.
+If the couch is a different size, they might be worried about how to arrange the room once they get it (the anxiety).
 These forces continue to prevent the purchase.
 Eventually a family member comes to visit (the push) and makes the trip to the store and rearranging the room worth the effort.

 In this example, making the couch easier to transport (free delivery?) or easier to imagine in the room (same size as their current couch?) could have sped up the purchase by several months.

 Sometimes the leverage you’re looking for isn’t in a convenient or intuitive place.
 Investigative skills are essential to build the necessary audience context.
-This is probably the most important “soft” skill of a product designer.
+This is the most important “soft” skill of a product designer.

-Business context
+Business Context

-Until you create a product that can support itself financially, you’re not really designing a product.
+Until you create a product that can support itself financially, you’re not designing a product.
 You’re tinkering.
 Asking someone to exchange something, like their time or money, for access to your product is when tinkering becomes designing.

 Getting that exchange of value to work for both parties requires constant attention.
 Every action you take will change the context of the exchange.
-Opening up new opportunities and creating new weaknesses.
+Opening new opportunities and creating new weaknesses.
 Forever requiring you to adapt and revise.

 Customer acquisition cost (CAC).

 As your product gets easier for people to understand and try, different problems and opportunities will show up.
-Maybe once an area of your product is easy enough to use and gains wider adoption, it’s clear to you customers that a feature is missing and they become frustrated enough to consider an alternative product.
+Once an area of your product is easy enough to use and gains wider adoption, it’s clear to you customers that a feature is missing and they become frustrated enough to consider an alternative product.
 Now the amount of time people will remain a customer begins to slip.
 The dance never ends.

 Product people with business skills know that at any given time one point of leverage will give a disproportionate return for their effort.
 Knowing which one, by how much, and for how long, will make the difference between rolling in money or closing up shop.

-To put all these skills into perspective, here are some common product design related roles and how their skills apply.
+To put all these skills into perspective, here are common product design related roles and how their skills apply.
 Not every novice starts from the same place or grows through experience into the same skills.
 Consider these useful stereotypes to discard after learning more about the individuals you are working with or considering hiring.

 Can quickly make things look good, but might not be able to explain why.
 The look and feel of the their designs tend to be driven more by their tastes and inspirations than a strong product personality.
 They can efficiently solve problems from screen to screen, although might not grasp how to design for larger objectives.
-They’re typically reliant on their company or team leadership for strategic decisions about what to design.
+They’re reliant on their company or team leadership for strategic decisions about what to design.

 Novice “interface designer”.